 This complimentary program is offered jointly by the American Cancer Society, the Personal Care Products Council Foundation and the National Cosmetology Association.

 Men Helping Men is an educational program developed to help men make informed decisions throughout their prostate cancer journey.
-The meeting is held the fourth Monday of the month and is facilitated by Alan Margolies, a prostate cancer survivor.
+Now available in both Jacksonville and Amelia Island locations.

 Women’s Cancer Group is an educational support program offered in Amelia Island.
-Joining forces with the Pink Ribbon Ladies—a local organization for patients with Breast Cancer and other female cancers—Ackerman Cancer Center will offer the Women’s Cancer Group the second Monday of each month.
+Joining forces with the Pink Ribbon Ladies—a local organization for patients with any female cancer —Ackerman Cancer Center will offer the Women’s Cancer Group the second Monday of each month.

 I Can Cope® classes are designed to enhance participant’s knowledge and skills and empower them to cope more effectively with the challenges that living with cancer can bring.